MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/mysql-database.md

 ms.localizationpriority: medium
 ---

-# Use a MySQL database
+# Use a MySQL database in a Windows app

 This article contains the steps required to enable working with a MySQL database from a Widows App SDK app.
 It also contains a small code snippet showing how you can interact with the database in code.

 ## Set up your solution

-To connect your app directly to a MySQL database, your app can target any minimum version of Windows supported by Windows App SDK.
-You can find that information in the properties page of your project.
+To connect your app directly to a MySQL database, your WinUI app can target any minimum version of Windows supported by Windows App SDK.
+Follow these steps to install the package and try out the example code to read data from an existing MySQL database.

 Open the **Package Manager Console** (View -> Other Windows -> Package Manager Console).
 Use the command `Install-Package MySql.Data` to install the NuGet package for the MySQL core class library.
 This will allow you to programmatically access MySQL databases.